A robust computational framework for the mixture-energy-consistent six-equation two-phase model with instantaneous mechanical relaxation terms: Numerical discretization of the hyperbolic operator

 \subsection{Treatment of non-conservative terms}

 In this section, we analyze the numerical treatment of the non-conservative terms.
-Non-conservative hyperbolic systems arise in a wide range of applications, e.g. two-phase flow \cite{baer:1986, kapila:2001, murrone:2005}, shallow water equations \cite{bouchut:2008, rosatti:2011}, and plasma physics \cite{wargnier:2020}.
+Since the system is non-conservative, the numerical flux consists in general of a conservative part, $\hat{\mathbf{F}}$, and an additional term for non-conservative terms, which is face-dependent and will be denoted by $\boldsymbol{\mathcal{T}^{\pm}}$.
+Non-conservative hyperbolic systems arise in a wide range of applications, e.g. two-phase flows \cite{baer:1986, kapila:2001, murrone:2005}, shallow water equations \cite{bouchut:2008, rosatti:2011}, and plasma physics \cite{wargnier:2020}.
 Several approaches have been proposed in the literature to address the discretization of non-conservative terms.
 A popular strategy is based on the Dal Maso, Le Floch and Murat (DLM) theory \cite{dalmaso:1995} (see also \cite{bianchini:2005}).
-Starting from the DLM theory, a theoretical framework for the solution of non-conservative hyperbolic systems has been proposed in \cite{pares:2006}, leading to the concept of path-conservative schemes.
-Starting from the theoretical framework proposed in \cite{pares:2006}, several Riemann solvers for non-conservative hyperbolic systems have been designed \cite{delorenzo:2018, dumbser:2016, dumbser:2011}.
+Matching at the discrete level the DLM theory, the concept of path-conservative schemes for the numerical solution of non-conservative hyperbolic systems has been proposed in \cite{pares:2006}.
+Several path-conservative Riemann solvers for non-conservative hyperbolic systems have been designed \cite{delorenzo:2018, dumbser:2016, dumbser:2011}.
 The main issue with path-conservative schemes is that, even for conservative systems, when rewritten in a non-conservative form, the path-conservative scheme may not converge to the specified entropic weak solution in the case of discontinuities \cite{castro:2008, hou:1994}, even when the path is chosen such that, at the continuous level, the path-integral yields the exact jump conditions \cite{abgrall:2010}.
 However, this is a common issue of all non-conservative schemes when applied to conservation laws \cite{hou:1994}, unless some additional corrections are included \cite{abgrall:2018, chalons:2017}.
 As such, the path-conservative approach is mostly formal, still it remains quite popular and yields reasonable results for several non-conservative systems of equations \cite{busto:2021, dumbser:2011, nguyen:2015, tokareva:2010}